 Seated Box Jump

-1-step approaches to a box jump (rather than starting from a standing position) can be helpful for those individuals who may need to increase jumping ability for sport specific purposes.
-This also allows an athlete to gain momentum as they go into the jump, often increasing jump height max.
+The one-step approach to a box jump (rather than starting from a standing position) can help individuals who may need to increase the jumping ability for sport-specific purposes.
+This also allows an athlete to gain momentum as they go into the jump, often increasing the height one can reach.

-Below are three (3) box jump alternatives coaches and athletes can use to increase explosiveness.
+Below are two box jump alternatives folks can use to increase explosiveness.

-The broad jump (mentioned above) is a plyometric movement that has the athlete jump on a more horizontal trajectory, primarily due to the increased hip flexion and decreased knee extension needed in this movement.
-Therefore, the hamstrings and hips (glutes) are slightly more involved, with direct application to running and sprinting.
+The broad jump is a plyometric movement that has the athlete jump in a more horizontal trajectory.
+So the hip flexion is increased (to drive the body forward), and the knee extension is decreased (since less height is needed).
+Therefore, the hamstrings and hips are slightly more involved, directly applying running and sprinting.

-The squat jump is a plyometric movement that can be useful to increase load (often light loads) to induce greater muscle activation, and power output.
+The squat jump is a plyometric movement that can increase the load used (often light loads) to induce greater muscle activation and power output.
 This is common in most Olympic weightlifting and formal sports programs during power and explosive phases.

 How high of a box jump should I perform?

 You should jump to as high of a box as possible while still maintaining solid box jump mechanics.
 That is an extension of the ankles, knees, and hips, and a soft heels-first landing.
 If you find yourself overextending or your feet sliding on the box upon landing, then lower the height.